-Perhaps you've been asked to give a speech and you're not quite sure where to begin and how to go about it.
+Perhaps you've been asked to give a speech, and you're not quite sure where to begin and how to go about it.

-Make some inquiries about the wedding couple, the family, friends and colleagues, so that you have relevant and factual material for the wedding toast speech.
+Make some inquiries about the wedding couple, the family, friends, and colleagues, so that you have relevant and factual material for the wedding toast speech.

 Tailoring your speech around a theme is a good method.
-Your toast could be humorous, romantic, poignant or witty.
+Your toast could be humorous, romantic, poignant, or witty.

 As you're drafting the speech, work in the various bits of information you've gathered so that you bring out your speech theme.

-Weddings are joyful times and your speech should go with the flow.
-Keep the tone of the speech light-hearted and happy, stay away from sensitive issues and give lots of thanks all around.
+Weddings are joyful times, and your speech should go with the flow.
+Keep the tone of the speech light-hearted and happy.
+Stay away from sensitive issues and give lots of thanks all around.

 Have in mind your role in the wedding as this will influence the content of your speech.

-The best man probably has a wider selection of topics and themes to choose from as
+probably has a broader selection of topics and themes to choose from as

 Practice the speech several times even if you're planning to read it.
-It's also a good idea to read your speech to somebody else for a second opinion, particularly on how suitable it is for the occasion.
+It's also a good idea to read your address to somebody else for a second opinion, particularly on how suitable it is for the occasion.